Sebaszjuh/Crawlinator/README.md

 2. Run ```python go-spider.py```
 3. Check if the results [here](http://localhost:3002/as#/engines/crawlinator/documents) or if there are errors check the `logs` directory
 4. Repeat from step 1.

+*Note: Design a spider the same as tortest including: Date, Time, DateTime, URL, Title, Body, status.
+Else the UI will crash